Choose your operating system

 Additionally on Windows and MAC OS you will need a driver software so your computer

 can successfully communicate with the SumoRobot.

 Additionally on Linux you need to add user permissions to communicate with the robot.
-Replace the <username> with your username and use the following line in the terminal.
+Use the following line in the terminal, just type it in, press enter, enter the root password and press enter again.
 Then log out and in again or try a reboot.

 Connecting the SumoRobot